osyvokon/text-entailment-models/slides/attention.md

 Hard: take only one feature according to $\alpha$.

-Nnon-differentiable, but faster on prediction time.
+Non-differentiable, but faster on prediction time.

 ![:scale 80%](img/show-attend-tell-hard.png)